Maye Musk: Later life

 Her modelling career continued in Canada and the United States.
 She has appeared on boxes of Special K cereal, in Revlon ads, and in a Beyoncé video ("Haunted").
-She appeared nude on the cover of Time magazine for a health issue and also nude on the cover of New York magazine in 2011 with a fake pregnant belly.
+She appeared nude on both the cover of Time magazine for a health issue and the cover of New York magazine in 2011, the latter with a fake pregnant belly.
 She was on the cover of Elle Canada in 2012, and starred in advertisement campaigns for Target and Virgin America.
 In September 2017, she became CoverGirl's oldest spokesmodel at age 69, which one news story reported as "making history".
 In 2022, at age 74, she was the oldest Sports Illustrated swimsuit model to date, appearing on the cover of the annual issue.

 In addition to modelling, she has a business as a dietitian and gives presentations worldwide.

 She wrote a memoir titled A Woman Makes a Plan: Advice for a Lifetime of Adventure, Beauty, and Success (2019).
+Maye had written ‘Feel Fantastic - Maye Musk's Good Health Clinic’, which was published in 1996.
+It enumerated healthy habits and lifestyle changes for healthy ageing.

+In an interview with Forbes magazine, Musk said her greatest achievement was "having three great kids and surviving".

 In 2021, she was one of the guests at Lady Kitty Spencer's wedding.

 Maye Musk appeared alongside her son Elon on Saturday Night Live on May 8, 2021, the day before Mother's Day.

+In April 2023, Musk received an honorary doctorate from the University of the Free State in South Africa for her work as a dietitian.

+Since at least 2023, Maye Musk has developed a large following in China, where she has "star status" and is seen as a role model.
+She is on billboards, magazine covers, speaking events, and she represents at least five major Chinese brands in advertising.
+Her image "carries an element of successful parenting, attracting a significant number of mothers among her followers".
+Concerns have been raised in the US that she is so close to President Trump, through her son Elon, that she may be a security risk.
+The FBI normally scrutinizes the foreign contacts of presidential advisers and their family members before granting security clearances, but no such clearances are known to exist for Maye.
+There is no evidence that she has sought to influence US Government policy, according to a New York Times article from March 2025.